 This is simply just ignorantly making an inaccurate generalization.
 Are you kidding?
 I’m 15 and I don’t feel like I should have to know about this stuff, I just want to.
 Is my age really going to provoke heartless individuals to suggest that I’m trying to be something that I’m not?
 Possibly even something better and greater?posted over 5 years ago

 That article’s intent was most likely to be humorous but it failed miserably.

 To geekbonchic: I agree with you on the fact that public figures should expect to be talked about but I have always found disdain for criticisms from the press that are not nearly close to constructive.
 Plus she’s fifteen and I think it’s entirely irresponsible.
 So it’s okay to make fun of her for knowing who Edie Sedgwick is [at her age] but then to tell her to act like a child?
 If they want her to act like a child perhaps they should treat her as one and not an adult in their remarks of their interview.
 There was nothing said about the girl’s personality at all.

 ^^ that might be the biggest failing of the article.
-It’s hard to tread the line between satire and venom, and they clearly failed at it.posted about 5 years ago
+It’s hard to tread the line between satire and venom, and they clearly failed at it.posted over 5 years ago

 That’s absolutely ostracizing!

 I mean, seriously, being a teenager is all about trying to find your identity and trying out new things to try and discover what you like and don’t like.
 Taylor’s doing just that and broadening her horizon just as the rest of us teenagers are-we have the right to do so.